-It’s a no-brainer that binge drinking isn’t good for your brain—a pounding headache and day-long hangover after a night of drinking communicates that more effectively than any statistics.
+Binge drinking isn’t good for you — that’s a no-brainer.
+When it comes to brain health, that pounding headache and day-long hangover after a night of drinking communicates this truth more effectively than any statistics.
 But could drinking too little also be bad for your brain?
 A new study shows that both drinking too much and drinking too little is associated with a higher risk of dementia later in life.

 In a study published in the British Medical Journal, scientists tracked over 9,000 people for about 23 years during the middle of their lives, from ages 35 to 55.
 They saw that people with extreme drinking habits—either those who drank a lot, at more than 14 units of alcohol per week, and those that didn’t drink at all—had a higher risk than those who fell in the middle.
 Risk was raised by 40 percent for those who consumed more than 14 drinks per week.
 In that group, every seven unit increase after 14 raised the risk by another 17 percent.

 a drink responsibly, but don’t overdo it.”

 Excessive alcohol use has shown up as a risk factor for dementia in previous studies from the past year.
 People with dementia are twice as likely to have an alcohol-use disorders than those without dementia.
 In one study of 57,000 people with early-onset dementia, classified as those with a diagnosis before the age of 65, researchers found that chronic alcohol use was associated with 57 percent of patients.
 In another study, scientists measured the reaction time of those who drank in excess compared to those who drank moderately.
 They found that people who reported drinking more than 10 grams per day—about one drink—had a slower response time than those who reported drinking less than 10 grams.